snytkine/node_priority_queue_native/README.md

 When there are no items left in queue calling the size() will return 0 and calling top() or pop() will return undefined

-Object created by this module also Iterable
+Object created by this module is also Iterable

 Many programming languages have a implementation of priority queue as part of the language, but Javascript and node.js do not have one.
 There are several node.js modules written in JavaScript that provide functionality of Priority Queue but they all implement it differently.
 The C++ standard library had a priority queue implementation for a long time (over 20 years now).
 [C++ std::priority_queue](https://en.wikipedia.org/wiki/Priority_queue)

 This module just uses the C++ priority_queue library and exposes the Javascript object with methods and implementation similar to native C++ library.
-In addition this module exposes an Iterated via the Symbol.iterator() method which makes this object Iterable, so it can be used as source for spread operator, as source for Array.from or just iterated over in a for..of loop
+In addition this module exposes an Iterator via the Symbol.iterator() method which makes this object Iterable, so it can be used as source for spread operator, as source for Array.from or just iterated over in a for..of loop

 #
 ### Installation